cherifGsoul/fully/readme.md

 #PHPSpec Playground

-the code in this repo is some examples of PHPSpec learning examples feel free to fork
+the code in this repo contains examples for learning PHPSpec, feel free to fork